flocked/AdvancedCollectionTableView/README.md

-# Advanced CollectionView & TableView
+# Advanced NSCollectionView & NSTableView

 A collection of classes and extensions for NSCollectionView and NSTableView, many of them being ports of the modern UIKit.